shoelace-style/shoelace/docs/getting-started/usage.md

 npm install @shoelace-style/react
 ```

-Include the base theme and any components you want to use in your app.
+Include the default theme and any components you want to use in your app.

 ```jsx
 import '@shoelace-style/shoelace/dist/themes/light.css';